Info-443-Spring-2023/project-2-material-ui/README.md

 **Who created the software, and who currently "maintains" it?** (Was it developed by a large company or an independent developer?
 Who seems to be in charge of approving changes to its code/architecture?)

 Founded by Olivier Tassinari, Open UI is a team responsible for the development and maintainance of material UI.
+They also allow community to also give feedback and improve documentation and fix bugs.